laminas/laminas-hydrator/docs/book/v3/strategies/datetime-immutable-formatter-strategy.md

 ## Basic Usage

-The following code example shows the isolated usage without adding the strategy to a hydrator.
+The following code example shows standalone usage without adding the strategy to a hydrator.

 ### Create and configure strategy